My time, my legacy

 6 National Parks

-Numerous Areas of Outstanding Natural Beauty
+Numerous National Landscapes (previously Areas of Natural Beauty)

 Passing a vast collection of tourism highlights of England, from natural wonders to historical monuments to cultural celebrations and museums.